Control of vertex probability via edge-weight modulation in continuous-time quantum walks: Introduction

 This article is organized as follows.
-In Sect.~\ref{sec:2}, we review the model of quantum walks used here.
-In Sect.~\ref{sec:3}, we calculate the probability on the central vertex for different kinds of tree graphs.
-In Sect.~\ref{sec:4}, we study such systems with decoherence effects.
-In Sect.~\ref{sec:5}, we present our conclusion remarks.
+In Sect.~\ref{sec:2}, we present the CTQW model used in this work.
+In Sects.~\ref{sec:3} and \ref{sec:4}, we calculate the probability at the root vertex for a weighted line and for different types of tree graphs, respectively.
+In Sect.~\ref{sec:5}, we study these systems under environmental effects.
+In Sect.~\ref{sec:6}, we present our concluding remarks.